 That's a big responsibility.
 If you happen to have new riders on a ride you're leading and they don't enjoy themselves.
-They may never want to ride trails again.
+They may never want to ride their mountain bike on trails again.

 The typical ride has the faster riders at the front of the pack running away from the slower riders at the rear.
 The faster and more skilled riders wait around at corners or intersections until everyone's there, and then take off.
 Usually before the slower riders have had a chance to catch their breaths.
 Before the end of the ride, they're done in!
 While the better riders are probably a little tired of waiting around.
 This does not make for a happy ride!

 Fortunately there is a better way to lead rides.
 It's called "drop the second rider".
 Here's how it works.
 Before the ride begins choose a leader and a sweep rider.
 Then explain to everyone that at every corner or intersection the leader will ask the second rider to stop and wait until they see the sweep rider and then take off in front of them.
 This means that every rider gets to ride second, third, fourth and at every position in the pack except first and last.
 It means that everyone gets to take an occasional breather while they are waiting for the sweep rider.
 But most importantly it means that nobody ever gets lost because there will always be someone waiting at every intersection and corner to point out the right route.